 - (1) [Procedures for the Withdrawal of Refusals] A refusal may be withdrawn in accordance with the procedures specified in the Regulations.
-A withdrawal shall be recorded in the International Register. - (2) [Negotiations] The Contracting Party of Origin may enter into negotiations with a Contracting Party in respect of which a refusal has been recorded, in order to have the refusal withdrawn.
-Interested parties affected by a refusal shall be afforded a reasonable opportunity to request the Contracting Party of Origin to negotiate, with the Contracting Party in respect of which the refusal has been recorded, the possible withdrawal of such refusal.
+A withdrawal shall be recorded in the International Register. - [(2) [Negotiations] Where appropriate and without prejudice to Article 15(5), the Contracting Party of Origin may propose negotiations with a Contracting Party in respect of which a refusal has been recorded, in order to have the refusal withdrawn.]